Kaval-Rathod/HTML-CSS-JS/README.md

 # this file contain my all html codes.
-- and it is very good thing. to save your files on gothub
+- and it is very good thing. to save your files on github.